asdas1505/VAE-Pytorch/VAE/README.md

 # Variational Autoencoder

-This repository contains an implementation of a simple Varirational Autoencoder in pytorch.
+Implementation of a simple Varirational Autoencoder in pytorch.